-- 1. Provide information about facility accessibility on department publications including the department's website. - 2.
-All requests relating to facility access should be tracked.
-The ADA requests should be analyzed periodically to look for global issues that can be addressed and problems than can be solved proactively.
+- 1. It is recommended that the City provide information about facility accessibility on department publications including the department's website. - 2.
+It is recommended that requests relating to facility access be recorded and monitored.
+Accessibility requests should be analyzed periodically to look for global issues that can be addressed and problems than can be solved proactively.